pojntfx/clusterplatform/packages/provisioner/README.md

     'http://134.209.52.222:30300/api/sshkeys'
 ```

-> -"Kickstart"\*\* refers to a script that is used to automate the precloud runtime installation.
+> - **"Kickstart"** refers to a script that is used to automate the precloud runtime installation.
 It also commonly links to a prebootscript and a postbootscript.

 ```bash
 # Create Kickstart